Sixth Grade Curriculum Overview

 - How does the distribution of power shift?

-- How is the study of history often biased, and what can we do to negate this bias in our own study?
+- How is history biased, and what can we do to negate this bias in our own study?

 - Demonstrate understanding of causal relationships and historical timelines